pali-english/pali-english.github.io/README.md

 having laid aside violence towards all creatures—
 they are a brahmin, an ascetic, a mendicant.

+    Alaṅkato cepi samaṁ careyya,
+        Alaṅkato: Dressed-up
+        Cepi: May be
+        Samaṁ: Well
+        Careyya: They live
+    Santo danto niyato brahmacārī;
+        Santo: Peaceful
+        Danto: Tamed
+        Niyato: Committed to
+        Brahmacārī: The spiritual path
+    Sabbesu bhūtesu nidhāya daṇḍaṁ,
+        Sabbesu: All
+        Bhūtesu: Creatures
+        Nidhāya: Having laid aside
+        Daṇḍaṁ: Violence
+    So brāhmaṇo so samaṇo sa bhikkhu.
+        So: They are
+        Brāhmaṇo: A brahmin
+        So: An
+        Samaṇo: Ascetic
+        Sa: A
+        Bhikkhu: Mendicant

 Hirīnisedho puriso,
 koci lokasmi vijjati;
 Yo niddaṁ apabodheti,